twadada/multilingual-nlm/README.md

 **You can run align_words.py to evaluate multilingual embeddings on a word alignment task.**

 ```
-python align_words.py -dict fr-de -src result/frdeen.lang0.vec -tgt result/frdeen.lang1.vec -save save_name
+python align_words.py -dict dict_path -src result/frdeen.lang0.vec -tgt result/frdeen.lang1.vec -save save_name
 ```

-**This code aligns pairs of words in a 'fr-de' dictionary using CSLS** and saves the result as 'save_name'.
+**This code aligns pairs of words in a dictionary at 'dict_path' using CSLS** and saves the result as 'save_name'.
 Note that **_this evaluation is different from another evaluation method called 'Bilingual Lexicon Induction'_**, which extracts similar target words to each source word from the whole target vocabulary.

 # Reference